learn-co-curriculum/java-variables/README.md

 The first part of that statement is the type of variable, which indicates to Java the kind of value we are expecting to store in this variable.
 The second part is the name we want to be able to refer to the variable as.
-Once we define a variable, we can give it a value, and we can refer to it at a later stage.
+Once we declare a variable, we can give it a value, and we can refer to it at a later stage.

 Now if we want to change the name, we can easily just change the name variable